 The Jereld R. Nicholson Library includes a small collection of about 2,400 musical scores.
 The collection supports courses in the Music department, as well as various musical ensembles at the college.

 Newspapers and Journals (Serials)

 The Linfield Libraries provide access to more than 56,000 current newspaper, magazine, and journal titles (collectively known as serials), many of which are available electronically.
-To see whether a title is available in print or online, use Linfield Libraries Search to search by journal title; click the Get It tab to find more info about which specific print issues have been receieved.
+To see whether a title is available in print or online, use Linfield Libraries Search to search by journal title; click the Get It tab to find more info about which specific print issues have been received.
 To find an online title, you can also search the Ejournals A-Z list.

 Current print subscriptions are shelved alphabetically by title in the Austin Reading Room (journals and magazines) or in the newspaper cases in the grand avenue.
 Back issues are located either in the compact shelving area (as bound volumes) or in the microform area (either microfilm or microfiche) in the Jereld R. Nicholson Library.
 A small number of print serials are available at the Portland Campus Library.

 The Linfield Libraries collect reference materials in both print and electronic formats.
 Print materials are available for use in the library and may also be available for limited checkout at the discretion of library staff.
 Print reference materials are interfiled with the main collection at the Portland Campus Library; the Jereld R. Nicholson Library maintains a separate physical location for print reference.
-Online reference collections include the Gale Virtual Reference Library and Oxford Reference Online, which contain specialized reference sources for multidisciplinary research.
+Online reference collections include Gale eBooks and Oxford Reference Online, which contain specialized reference sources for multidisciplinary research.
 Other reference e-books can be found by using Linfield Libraries Search.